 '''

+class RTSystem

+const components

+const signal Channels as Set of TimedAutomaton

-class RTSystemconst componentsconst signal Channel sas Set of Signal Channel
+const signal Channels as Set of Signal Channel

 '''

-3.3 Operational Semantics
+3.3.
+Operational semantics

 We are now ready to specify the operational semantics for TASU as AsmL Operations and Transition Rules, which interpreter the Abstract Data Model defined above.
 The specifications start from the top-level system, and proceed toward the lower levels.